Creating a Server Migration Workflow

 Network

-If you select Private, configure Direct Connect connections, VPN connections, VPC peering connections, or subnets in the target VPC in advance to ensure that the source environment can access the target environment.
+If you select Private, configure Direct Connect connections, VPN connections, VPC peering connections, or subnets in the target VPC in advance to connect the source environment to the target environment.

-• If the source environment can access the Internet over a proxy server, you need to enter the private IP address of the source proxy server and the port used by the proxy software.
+- If the source environment cannot access the Internet, enter the private IP address of the source proxy server and the port used by the proxy software.

-• If the source environment cannot access the Internet, put the SMS-Agent installation package at a location where the source servers can access directly or over a proxy.
+- If the source proxy server cannot access the Internet, put the SMS-Agent installation package at a location where the source servers can access directly or over a proxy.
 You can download the SMS-Agent installation package from the SMS console.

 Target Environment